 “home was in the West Midlands of England; so much his language shows, and his metre, and his scenery.”

-Specifically, for the precisely described landscape where Gawain meets the Green Knight at the end of the tale, in the northern part of the West Midlands.
+Specifically, for the precisely described landscape where Gawain meets the Green Knight at the end of the tale, in the northern part of what is now the West Midlands.
 Most likely an isolated linguistic district infused with what Tolkien referred to (following the usage of his tutors) as “Old Mercian” — roughly North Staffordshire and the Peak District of western Derbyshire, and adjacent parts of Cheshire.

 However, it cannot be suggested that visits to the Gawain landscape inspired elements of Tolkien’s famous works (such as the road to the Door of the Dead, see postcard above), due to his early interest in the locations in Gawain.
 This is because in his 1925 edition of Gawain he and his collaborator could only suggest a broad resemblance to old manuscripts known to have been…

 “written at Hales in south-west Lancashire, not many years earlier than 1413.
 This resemblance, however, only goes to show that the dialect of the copyist was of Hales in south-west Lancashire”.

 Thus we have no indication that the pre-Lord of the Rings Tolkien associated Lud’s Church with a Gawain location.
-It would, however, be interesting for Tolkien scholars to more precisely date the exact point at which Tolkien privately switched away from a ‘perhaps south-west Lancashire’ stance on Gawain, if switch he did.
+It would, however, be interesting for Tolkien scholars to more precisely date the exact point at which Tolkien privately switched away from a focus on Lancashire, if switch he ever did.
 Could his opinion have changed on that matter by the early/mid 1940s (perhaps due to Mabel Day), before he wrote the ‘Door of the Dead’ sections of The Lord of the Rings?

 Tom Shippey, “Tolkien and the West Midlands: The Roots of Romance”, in Roots and Branches: Selected Papers on Tolkien, Walking Tree, 2007.
 (One of Shippey’s best and most important papers on Tolkien).